codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify-requirements-public-apps.md

 ### Configure your public app as a redirect URL

-First, it's important to set the Shopify App Store URL of your public app - for example, `https://apps.shopify.com/myapp` - as a redirect URL for the Shopify integration.
-When this is configured, the merchant is redirected back to your app in the App Store after they've authenticated in Hosted Link.
+First, it's important to set your Shopify App Store URL - for example, `https://apps.shopify.com/myapp` - as a redirect URL.
+When this is configured, the merchant is redirected back to the App Store after they've authenticated in Hosted Link.

+To set a redirect URL:

 1. In the Codat Portal, go to the [Redirects](https://app.codat.io/settings/redirects) page.
-2. Enter your store URL in the **URL** field.
+2. Enter your App Store URL in the **URL** field.
-3. Under **Allowed redirects URLs**, add your store URL.
+3. Under **Allowed redirects URLs**, add your App Store URL.

 ### App functionality and authorization flow